26/11 verdict out, India may allow another Pakistan panel to visit

 Reacting to the Indian Supreme Court verdict, Pakistan Foreign Minister Hina Rabbani Khar said on the sidelines of the NAM summit in Tehran, "India knows that it cannot not allow people (judicial commission) from Pakistan access and expect to move forward."

-India's CrPC has the provision to allow cross-examination, but the Home Ministry feared Pakistan's inference of Kasab's interrogation might differ with India's, leading to fresh complications when the Supreme Court was hearing his appeal.
+India's CrPC has a provision to allow cross-examination, but the home ministry feared Pakistan's inference of Kasab's interrogation might differ with India's, leading to complications when the Supreme Court was hearing his appeal.

 Any difference between what the Pakistani team submitted to the Rawalpindi court and what Indian prosecutors had submitted to the Supreme Court may have been picked up by Kasab's legal team as an example of Indian prejudice.
 Sources said the trust deficit between New Delhi and Islamabad led to suspicion that the Pakistani team might spring a surprise after the cross-examination, which might end up helping Kasab's case.

 - Five months after gruesome ATM attack, accused still at large

 - Ex-syndicate member of Bangalore University held in marks-for-cash scam